Farming - Agriculture

 their families.
 The output is mostly for local requirements with little or

-no surplus trade.
+.
 The typical subsistence farm has a range of crops and

 animals needed by the family to feed and clothe themselves during the